R2A EEA Workshop

-Provide decision-makers with tools to implement due-diligence processes as part of good governance ensuring that the laws of nature are managed to the satisfaction of the laws of man.
+To provide decision-makers with tools to implement due diligence processes as part of good governance ensuring that the laws of nature are managed to the satisfaction of the laws of man.
 This includes project, safety, environmental and financial outcomes.

 Who Should Attend?

-Company Directors, Senior Executives, Project Directors and their risk and compliance staff.
+Company directors, senior executives, project directors and relevant risk and compliance staff.